craigprotzel/Mashups/11_Reintroduce_Ourselves_With_OAuth/README.md

 	* [XKCD - How The Heartbleed Bug Works](http://xkcd.com/1354/)

 ##### IV.
 Homework
-* Create - a  Node-Express app that runs locally on your coputer and saves data to a CouchDB on Cloudant.
+* Create - a  Node-Express app that runs locally on your computer and saves data to a CouchDB on Cloudant.
 Your app should include the following:
 	* The ability for user input to be saved in your database
 	* The presentation of data from your database on a page
 	* At least one route that serves data from your database to a page as json
+	* **BONUS** - include a query paramater in your api route
 * Work - on Final Project